kasikrit/R-MIL/README.md

-# R-MIL: Riemann Geometry-Inspired Multiple Instance Learning for Hematopathology
+# Geometry-Constrained AI Pipeline with Clinical Abstention for Differentiating Anemia Subtypes

 This repository contains the official implementation of the hybrid AI framework integrating **Riemann Geometry-inspired Multiple Instance Learning (R-MIL)**.
 The system is designed to provide aleatoric noise protection and clinical abstention (triage) for the automated screening of Iron Deficiency Anemia (IDA) and Thalassemia (THL).

-> **Paper Title:** Safety-First Hematological Screening: A Geometry-Constrained AI Pipeline with Clinical Abstention for Differentiating Iron Deficiency Anemia and Thalassemia
+> **Paper Title:** Geometry-Constrained AI Pipeline with Clinical Abstention for Differentiating Anemia Subtypes
-> **Journal:** Pattern Analysis and Applications (Submitted)
+> **Journal:** Applied Intelligence (Submitted)
 > **Citation:** *Pending*

 ## Abstract